Homological invariants of Pauli stabilizer codes: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Anton Kapustin for his generous support and guidance.
 B.Y. is grateful to David Eisenbud and Hai Long Dao for discussions on Gorenstein and Cohen-Macaulay rings, and to David Cox, Anton Kapustin and Hal Schenck, whose advice led us to consider local cohomology.
 We thank Adam Artymowicz, Arpit Dua, Bailey Gu, Jeongwan Haah, Leszek Hadasz, Tamir Hemo, Xiuqi Ma, Sunghyuk Park and Nikita Sopenko for discussions.
 Work of B.R. on this project was initiated during his visit in California Institute of Technology.
 B.R. is grateful for hospitality.
 The visit was funded by the Kosciuszko Foundation.
 The American Centre of Polish Culture.
 Research of B.R. was also supported by the MNS donation for PhD students and young scientists N17/MNS/000040.
 B.Y. was supported in part by the Simons Foundation and the U.S. Department of Energy, Office of Science, Office of High Energy Physics, under Award Number DE-SC0011632.
+During final revisions of the paper B.R. was employed at the University of Copenhagen. \\ Data sharing not applicable to this article as no datasets were generated or analysed during the current study.